Darkwulf183/Marlin-2.0.8-ALL-UI-Standart-Color-LVGL/README.md

 #define TFT_COLOR_UI      //Marlin Color Ui (Touch Support)
 //#define TFT_LVGL_UI       //Marlin MKS Themed UI (Good Touch Support but quite buggy with Chitu boards)

+//ATTENTION: Board conversion as in the video: https://bit.ly/3zCrela is mandatory!!!
+Linear Advance will not work without it!!!
+//Linear Advance activation:
+//#define LINEAR_ADVANCE

 //Section Extruder Info:
 //Mixing Extruders and Dual_E must not be selected together.
 This will result in a compilation error.
 Either use a mixing nozzle or a normal dual extruder hotend, not both together !!!!